-One of the advantages of living in a new house is the improvement in standards of draught-proofing and insulation of modern window frames, and there is a vast army of salespeople tramping the streets and wearing out telephones to bring these same advantages to those of us who live in older, more traditional homes have been fitted with double-glazed uPVC windows to improve their energy efficiency.
+One of the advantages of living in a new house is the improvement in standards of draught-proofing and insulation of modern window frames, and most more traditional homes have been fitted with double-glazed uPVC windows to improve their energy efficiency.

 If you ignore the carbon footprint of the manufacturing of uPVC windows the claims of energy efficient design and low maintenance are indisputable.
 However, while it takes decades to recover the energy costs of uPVC manufacture, timber windows are actually locking up carbon for the lifetime of the windows and possibly beyond, depending on method of disposal.
 If old timber frames are burnt to produce heat, then that will save an equivalent amount of other fuel being used - timber windows are a bio-fuel!